Homes evacuated as crews work to contain 175-acre fire in Henderson County

 Officials said Kyle Creek Road, East Poplar Drive, Green Mountain Road, Rhodes Road and any neighborhoods that connect off those roads are to be avoided at this time.

-Saturday night, Henderson County officials announced that a burn ban is in effect starting at 9:00 p.m.
+As of Saturday, crews said the fire is 175-acres and 5% contained, and officials announced that a burn ban is in effect starting at 9 p.m.

-Officials say all outdoor burning is prohibited in areas within 100 feet of a structure.
+Officials said all outdoor burning is not allowed in areas within 100 feet of a structure.
+The burning ban will remain in effect until conditions improve.

-Officials say the burning ban will remain in effect until conditions improve and the ban is canceled.
+On Sunday, November 5, officials announced voluntary evacuations for the E. Poplar Drive area.

 The smoke from that fire has made its way into the Upstate, but at this time there are no air quality alerts.
 Our FOX Carolina meteorologists will continue to monitor the situation.